TraderNish/Risk-And-Returns-The-Sharpe-Ratio/README.md

 # Risk-And-Returns-The-Sharpe-Ratio

-#Use pandas to calculate and compare profitability and risk of different investments using the Sharpe Ratio
+-- Use pandas to calculate and compare profitability and risk of different investments using the Sharpe Ratio

 # 1. Read in the stock data for Facebook, Amazon and the S&P 500.